rm3web/textblocks/README.md

  * Unless you say otherwise, I'm assuming "maintainer-fixes" style of merging, where I fix any quibbles and potentially make minor tweaks.
 If you specify "maintainer-reviews", I'll maintain a list of things that I've identified for you to change.
  * If you've got a major patch in mind that's larger than an easily-mergable patch, you might consider writing up a blueprint describing what you want to do.

 Please note that this project is released with a Contributor Code of Conduct.
-By participating in this project you agree to abide by its terms -- see code_of_conduct.md
+By participating in this project you agree to abide by its terms -- see [code of conduct](code_of_conduct.md)

 ## License?